AnurajKRn/AnurajKRn/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java Full Stack and Data Structure
+- 🌱 I’m currently into Java Full Stack and Data Structure
 - 👯 I’m looking to collaborate on Full Stack Development
 - 📫 Connect with me on <a href ="https://www.linkedin.com/in/anuraj-krn/">LinkedIn</a>